 Our top tips for optimal blackout:

-- Choose the right suspension- A lined blackout curtain is heavier than many other curtains and therefore it is extra important that the track or bar is mounted correctly.
-We recommend that you attach your curtain track to the ceiling for extra support but if you are attaching the rail to the wall- remember to use some extra brackets to ensure that they do not risk falling down.
+- Choose the right suspension - A lined blackout curtain is heavier than many other curtains and therefore it is extra important that the track or pole is mounted correctly.
+We recommend that you attach your curtain track to the ceiling for extra support but if you are attaching the track to the wall - remember to use some extra brackets to ensure that they do not risk falling down.

-- Combine with a thinner curtain- Curtains in double layers help to create a wonderful hotel feeling to the space and give you the opportunity to decide when you want to blackout the room with the thicker materials or when you just want some privacy with the sheer.
+- Combine with a thinner curtain - Curtains in double layers help to create a wonderful hotel like feeling to your room.
+It gives you the opportunity to decide when you want to blackout the room with the thicker materials or when you just want some privacy using sheer curtains.

 1 - Measure the height and width of your window, on the inside of the window frame as shown on the below image

-2 - Select the width from our options to one that is closest to the dimension you obtained in step 1, for example if your window is 134 cm wide, select width 140cm so that the curtain can hang a little wider than the window glass.
-The length is tailored to your exact size!
+2 - Select the width of your blind by picking the closest option to your measurement from step 1, for example if your window is 134 cm wide, select width 140cm so that the curtain can hang a little wider than the window.
+The length is tailored to your exact requirement!